 Students with concerns regarding disability issues should refer to the Grievance Procedures within the Disability Services section of the catalog for appropriate contact for filing a formal complaint.

 Concerns from members of the public should be directed to the Administrative Assistant for Administration.
-Those wishing to make a formal, written complaint should do so utilizing the South College Complaint Form.
-This form is available to students under the Student Services Tab in the Student Portal.
-Members of the public wishing to make a formal, written complaint should contact the South College main number to request a Complaint Form.
+Those wishing to make a formal, written complaint should do so utilizing the South College Complaint Form which is available upon request.